 Another example.
 Maybe we face a situation, and a very good friend did something wrong and we know the truth.
 Maybe it is even our boss.
 It comes to the point where we must speak, how are we going to do?

 At this point we know, if we say the truth, we might lose the friend or even the job or any other benefits.
 In some cases, it could mean our existence, our everything.
 How do we act?
 Do we stick to the truth or are we going to try to “safe our life”?

-Jesus tells us, if we try to safe our physical life in a wrong way, we will lose our spiritual life.
-If we “lose” our physical life, for his sake, means not to commit sin, we safe our spiritual life.
+Jesus tells us, if we try to save our physical life in the wrong way, we will lose our spiritual life.
+If we “lose” our physical life, for his sake, means not committing sin, we save our spiritual life.

 The choice is yours

-Another word in the scripture tells us very clear:
+Another word in the scripture tells us very clearly:

 “For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.”